In this article, we are going to discuss Trekking in Nepal in February.

 Table of Contents

 It gradually starts to get a bit warm in February.
-The temperature during the day is a lot warmer in compared to the freezing nights.
-The temperature dips down to 0 degrees at night and stays around 10 degrees on an average, during daytime.
+The temperature during the day is a lot warmer compared to the freezing nights.
+The temperature dips down to 0 degrees at night and stays around 10 degrees on average, during the daytime.

 And if you are planning to trek, the weather may drop further, depending on the ascend.